If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 If you are selling a product or service that caters to a mass-market such as weight loss, your niche could be a subsection of this market such as people who want to lose belly fat.

 Trying to sell your products to a large marketplace with hundreds of thousands or millions of people isn’t easy.
-Getting your marketing messages in-front of all of these people, could take a lot of time and money.
+Getting your marketing messages in-front of all of these people, WILL take a lot of time and money.

 One of the key aspects of effective marketing is your ability to leave people thinking…